![]() |

 Cats are unfortunately prone to the odd fight and one of the most common injuries is a claw scratch across the eyeball, Ouch!
-If you notice that your cat is keeping it’s eye half closed and that fluid is pouring out of it, this is an emergency.

 Don’t delay, take your cat to the vets straight away.
 If the injury is severe the eye may be lost, less severe injuries can result in ulcers forming on the surface of the eye.

-Another condition is Conjunctivitis.
+Another condition is cat Conjunctivitis.
 This is when the soft pink tissue around the eye becomes inflamed and irritated.
 Possible causes are allergies or a viral infection.

 A yellow/green discharge is often seen and special cat eye drops will be required as well as antibiotics to clear this condition up.

-Although this is not a painful condition in itself, you should always wipe your cat’s eyes with a soft damp cloth to keep them clear.
-If they are left and become very blocked your vet will have to flush them and this will require a general anaesthetic.
+This is a common cat eye problem for long haired cats, especially the ones with a squashed face as in the Persian cat.
+Although this is not a painful condition in itself, you should always wipe your cat's eyes with a soft damp cloth to keep them clear.
+If they are left and become very blocked your vet will have to flush them and this will require a general anaesthetic. |

 Cataracts are mainly seen in old or diabetic cats.
 The lens of the eye becomes cloudy and if left untreated will become so opaque that the cat will no longer be able to see.
 The only treatment is surgery.